 Plasma favipiravir concentration reached peak value two to three hours after administration.
-The maximum estimated values for $\Delta\Delta QTc$ (Fridericia) with favipiravir 1200 and 2400 mg were 0.83 msec (3 hours after administration) and 0.50 msec (6 hours after administration), respectively.
+The maximum estimated values for $\Delta\Delta$ QTc (Fridericia) with favipiravir 1200 and 2400 mg were 0.83 msec (3 hours after administration) and 0.50 msec (6 hours after administration), respectively.
 The maximum values of the upper limit of the one-sided 95% CI with favipiravir 1200 and 2400 mg were 3.17 msec (6 hours after administration) and 2.88 msec (6 hours after administration), respectively.
-At any time point, the upper limit of the one-sided 95% CI of $\Delta\Delta QTc$ (Fridericia) estimate was less than 4 msec, which satisfied previously defined criteria that indicates no prolongation effect on QT/QTc interval (upper limit of the one-sided 95% CI of $\Delta\Delta$ QTc is below 10 msec).
-A single dose of favipiravir at 1200 or 2400 mg had no prolongation effect on QT/QTc interval.
+At any time point, the upper limit of the one-sided 95% CI of $\Delta\Delta$ QTc (Fridericia) estimate was less than 4 msec, which satisfied previously defined criteria that indicates no prolongation effect on QT/QTc interval (upper limit of the one-sided 95% CI of $\Delta\Delta$ QTc interval.

 There were no SAEs, including deaths in the study.
 One subject discontinued the study due to rash after moxifloxacin administration.
 All AEs were mild in severity.
 Hard feces were a common AE in all groups.
-Other reported common AEs included headache and APTT prolongation in the favipiravir 1200 mg group, blood uric acid increases and diarrhea in the favipiravir 2400 mg group, and headache, QT prolongation, abdominal discomfort, and vomiting in the moxifloxacin group.
+Other reported common AEs included headache and APTT prolongation in the favipiravir 1200 mg group, blood uric acid increases and diarrhea in Confidential 60 the favipiravir 2400 mg group, and headache, QT prolongation, abdominal discomfort, and vomiting in the moxifloxacin group.